jackaltx/localhost_provisioning/readme.md

 }
 ```

 The only host being worked on is localhost, which is a assigned to a "mylab" group.
-Ansible [variable precidence](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) is a bit complicate confounds me.
+Ansible [variable precidence](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) is a bit complicated and confounds me.

+##  Ansible secrets

+This area is the next work direction.
+I need to distribute sensitive settings in a "free" way, as we all know:  it costs to keep secrets secret.

 #  Future

-The roles in "Provision Collection" will be reusable.
+The roles in "Provision Collection" will be reusable in later projects.